 Anna Miller

 Anna joined the Center in 2023 after moving to Dubois from Casper, Wyoming.
-Anna has lived in Wyoming her entire life and has a degree in Agriculture Communications from Casper College.
+Anna has lived in Wyoming her entire life, growing up in Cheyenne and moving to Casper in 2018 to attend Casper College where she earned her degree in Agriculture Communications.
 While in Casper, Anna worked for the City of Casper’s Recreation Division where she was the Adult Recreation Coordinator for the Casper Ice Arena.

-Anna enjoys the outdoors, specifically hiking and trail riding with her horse, Foxy.
+Anna enjoys the outdoors, specifically hiking, fishing, golfing, and trail riding with her horse, Foxy.
 Although in the winter you will find her on the ice playing hockey.

 © National Bighorn Sheep Center Privacy Policy